upieez/antler-tech-challenge/README.md

 ## Requirements

 A user can either be a solo founder looking to build a company or a founder of an existing, funded startup.
+Once they are accepted into the program, they get invited to complete an onboarding flow.
 Both user journeys will be different, as we want to capture more relevant, custom data for each user path.

 1. Currently, we have accepted these founders into Antler.
 Only these users will be able to continue to the onboarding flow.